pfmiles/dropincc.java/README.md

     }

 As you can see, these dozens of lines of pure java code defined a non-trivial calculator which supports parentheses operation.
 You can run the code above to get the output: `3389.0`.
-You can check this answer in the calculator app shipped along with your operation system.
+You can check this answer in the calculator app shipped along with your operating system.

 ### How to build such a Calculator?
 Step by step:
 First, write down the grammar rules as [EBNF](http://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_Form):